Dr Giuditta Trinci

 Implementation of river assessment to restoration design and river management

 The general aim of this research is the development and testing of an overall hydromorphological assessment framework, which should be a widely applicable system for channel - floodplain hydromorphological survey, assessment and classification, with specific consideration to channel dynamics and floodplains, and suitable for the WFD.
 The evaluation of the morphological conditions is enhanced by other assessments i.e. the assessment of the hydrological regime alteration, longitudinal fish fauna continuity, and the characterization of physical in-stream and riparian habitats.
-Because of the range of existing methods, the development of a completely new methodology is probably unnecessary.
-Rather, the effort should be in combining, selecting, improving and testing existing approaches to achieve an integrated framework.
 Further than the need for a more comprehensive hydromorphological assessment, there is also the necessity for developing a simpler tool which can be used for an initial screening and identification of critical hydromorphological conditions at microscale and catchment scale.
 In fact, most of the hydromorphological assessment methods require time demanding data collection and analysis, and their application to a wide number of reaches by agencies in charge of the WFD monitoring is unfeasible.